tientrinh21/blog-express/README.md

-# Blog with Node + Express
+# Blog with MongoDB + Express

 ![hero](https://i.imgur.com/YQUDTCc.png)

 Site: https://still-fortress-41962.herokuapp.com/

-The blog is build with Express, MogoDB.
+The blog is build with Express, MongoDB.

 User can create the account, the password is hashed using 'bcrypt' package.